Karamsidhu/Cmput-174-projects/README.md

 # Cmput-174-projects
-Most of the projects are pretty simple. \n
+Most of the projects are pretty simple. <br />
-Shows for api. \n
+Shows for api. <br />
-CSGO infinite is something I made my self, although it is a bit buggy! - it requires the dust.txt file \n And Gravity is a cypher / translator.
+CSGO infinite is something I made my self, although it is a bit buggy! - it requires the dust.txt file <br /> And Gravity is a cypher / translator.